 Lakefield Care is the vision of Richard and Kirsten.
 They wished to create a unique company that is person-centred and puts clients to the forefront of their own care needs.

-Kirsten holds a Master of Social Work, Bachelor of Social Science (Psychology), Mental Health First Aid, the theory component of the Lifeline Crisis Telephone Support Work Course (along with live phone calls from callers) and Applied Suicide Intervention Skills Training (ASIST), to name just a few.
+Kirsten holds a Master of Social Work, Bachelor of Social Science (Psychology), Mental Health First Aid and Applied Suicide Intervention Skills Training (ASIST), to name just a few.
+Kirsten has also gained invaluable experience in suicide and crisis support whilst volunteering as a Lifeline Crisis Telephone Support Worker.
 She has worked within the Community and Disability Sector since 2012 in various roles, including Support Work.
-Most recently, Kirsten worked as a Care Coordinator for another NDIS Service Provider.
+More recently, Kirsten worked in a Social Work role within an Early Intervention Outreach Families Program that included crisis counselling, practical support and advocacy to vulnerable families with children under the age of 18 years in the Deception Bay, Murrumba Downs, North Lakes and Rothwell regions.
+Prior to Lakefield Care, Kirsten worked as a Care Coordinator for a large NDIS Service Provider.
 Kirsten continues to be inspired by a close member of her family who has lived with a disability for most of his life and she continues to support this individual to lead a fulfilling life.
 Education and self-learning is important to Kirsten and, no doubt, she will continue with formal education well into the future.

 Although Yasmin is new to the industry, she has brought lots of transferable skills with her to Lakefield Care.
 Her clients love her organisational skills and "can-do" attitude: she gets the job done in record time.
 Yasmin loves supporting people to realise goals that they never thought possible and creating stability for people who may not have experienced this previously.
 Yasmin has lived experience in supporting close family members who live with disability and dementia.
 She is planning on studying nursing in 2022 and is a proud mother of one beautiful boy.